How Shingle Weight Affects Roof Performance and Longevity

 Reduced ventilation due to compression

 Homes in Villa Ridge built before the 1990s may not have framing designed for modern heavyweight shingles or multiple layers.
-A structural review is a must before any reroof involving high shingle weight.
+A structural review is a must before any reroof involving high weight.

 Reroofing Potential

 Some homes may have had one layer of shingles installed on top of an existing layer.
-While this can save money on tear-off, it doubles the shingle weight on the structure.
+While this can save money on tear-off, it doubles the weight on the structure.

 Before buying, check: